su-xingyu/text2photomosaic/README.md

 # Text2Photomosaic

+This is the course project for CS-413 Computational Photography @ EPFL.

 ## Prepare the Environment

 You will need to setup environment for both [Diffvg](https://github.com/BachiLi/diffvg) and [CLIP](https://github.com/openai/CLIP).
 Go to each project's repository for detailed instructions of environment setup.